Xinglab/rPGA/README.md

 and locations of RNA editing sites that overlap  SNPs will be reported in report.personalize.txt.

+*** Use --nmask flag to nmask SNP positions in the reference genome.
+This should be used if you have unphased genotype data.
+This produces one N-masked personal genome instead of two personal genomes.
+Note, --nmask option must be used for all three rPGA run steps (personalize, mapping, and alleles)

 Outputs:
   1. output_directory/hap1.fa (hap1 personal genome)
   2. output_directory/hap2.fa (hap2 personal genome)

+Output (nmask flag):
+  1. output_directory/nmask.fa (N-masked personal genome)

 ### RNA-seq Alignment ###